 'Little Gem' Southern Magnolia is a compact cultivar of our stately native evergreen Magnolia grandiflora.
 The habit is tight and compact, with large lustrous dark green leaves which have a fuzzy brown indumentum on the undersides.
 The large white flowers are fragrant and appear intermittently from late May through July.
 Magnolia grandiflora 'Little Gem' needs to be planted in a sheltered location, with particular protection from the winter winds.

 Sweetbay Magnolia has fragrant white flowers starting in June that will bloom for much of the summer.
 In fall it has showy red fruit with orange seeds.
-Magnolia virginiana is also wet site tolerant, and is an important food source for the Tiger Swallowtail Butterfly larvae.
+Sweetbay Magnolia have high ecological value for birds, butterflies, moths, beetles.
+It is also wet site tolerant, and is an important food source for the Tiger Swallowtail Butterfly larvae.

 Moonglow® ('Jim Wilson') Sweetbay Magnolia has white fragrant flowers in the summer and is very hardy, has rapid growth, is wet site tolerant and semi-evergreen.
 Magnolia virginiana Moonglow® is a great introduction by Earl Cully.